intractive-app/react-viro-to-dts/README.md

 ## Using it in your project

 Copy the resulting `./@types` folder to your own project.
-Make sure you have the following lines in the compilerOptions directive of your `tsconfig.json`:
+Make sure you have the following line in the compilerOptions directive of your `tsconfig.json`:

 ```
 // If you use custom typeRoots add them to the array